ShortCircuits/shift-server/CONTRIBUTING.md

 ### Cut a namespaced feature branch from master

 Your branch should follow this naming convention:
-  - bug#
-  - feat#
+  - bugFixDescription
-  - test#
+  - featureDescription
-  - doc#
+  - docDescription
-  - refactor#
+  - refactorDescription

-  Where # associates directly with the issue number in the GitHub repo

 These commands will help you do this: